utahnlp/prompts-for-structures/README.md

   b. `read_spec`: Infix which should be used to read any existing dumps

 ### Adding Your Code
 The config file is the first step.
 This file is passed while running `src\model.py` file which is where the execution starts.
 The execution is broken into multiple steps.
 Each step has a nodal file under the `src\` directory.
 Each nodal file references the ad-hoc methods utilized for certain tasks and datasets.
 All ad-hoc files are stored under `src\tasks\<task_name>\<dataset_name>\`.
 Ideally, each steop should have its own file for readibility.
-The role of the nodal file is to ensure that each step has a consistent input and output file.
+The role of the nodal file is to ensure that each step has a consistent inputs and outputs, hence promoting re-usability.
 The steps in the execution are as follows:
-1. *Preprocessing:*
+1. **Preprocessing:** The processes your data from the data files mentioned in the config file.
+The preprocessing should result in a DataFrame with each row referring to a component of the structured predicition task.
+Ad-hoc functions should be imported, and added to the function dictionary under the relevant task_name and dataset_name in the `src\preprocessing.py`.
+2.